While the NBA won’t announce this year’s award winners until June, we’re making our picks for 2019’s major awards this week and next week.

 In a season littered with breakout performances, nearly half of the NBA’s rosters feature at least one legit candidate for this award.
 None has a stronger case than Siakam.

 Grouped together with young Raptors role players like Fred VanVleet and OG Anunoby a year ago, Siakam has raised his ceiling significantly since then, improving every aspect of his game, from his ball-handling to his outside shooting to his defensive versatility.
-The Raptors leaned on Siakam as one of their primary play-makers on offense and asked him to guard points guards, centers, and everything in between on the other end of the floor.
+The Raptors leaned on Siakam as one of their primary play-makers on offense and asked him to defend point guards, centers, and everything in between on the other end of the floor.
 He responded admirably to every challenge, emerging as an indispensable part of a 58-win team and as a future All-Star.

 Dana Gauruder: Pascal Siakam (Raptors)